pclifford/borderlands2/README.md

 That will result something like the following output printed on the console as the editor processes the save:

 	Not fully explored levels:
-      Mines of Avarice (Mines_P)
-      Rotgut Distillery (Distillery_P)
-      The Raid on Digistruct Peak (TestingZone_P)
+	  Mines of Avarice (Mines_P) (does not contribute to Explorer-of-X achievement) Rotgut Distillery (Distillery_P) (does not contribute to Explorer-of-X achievement) The Raid on Digistruct Peak (TestingZone_P)
 	Total not fully explored levels: 3

 # Combining Commandline Options